Gopala05/VanishifyX/README.md

 - **Database**:
   - MongoDB (for storing user-related data, if applicable)
 - **Authentication**:
-  - JWT (for secure user login and registration)
+  - Kind (for secure user login and registration)

 ## Installation